google/j2cl/README.md

 -------------
-J2CL is production ready and actively used by many of Google's products, but the process of adapting workflows and tooling for the open-source version is not yet finalized and breaking changes will most likely be introduced.
+J2CL is production ready and actively used by many of Google's products, but the process of adapting workflows and tooling for the open-source version is not yet finalized.

-We are actively working on adapting more pieces including [Junit4](https://junit.org/junit4/) emulation and faster pruning for an even better development experience.
+You can see what we are working on [here](https://github.com/google/j2cl/issues/93).

 Last, the workflow is **not** yet supported in Windows.
 You can contribute to make this a reality.
 Coordinate and follow the progress of this effort